uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

     - **(1) Collection Search bar**: Clicking here will open the Collection Search page, allowing you to find Collections of data shared by others, or find your own Collections.
 The next step will demonstrate features of the Collection Search page.
     - **(2) Path text field**: After a Collection has been selected using (1), this text field allows you to enter the path to a specific folder, updating the files and folders shown in (5).
     - **(3) Start Transfer button**: When you have selected files and folders in (5), use this button to start transferring.
     - **(4) Transfer Options drop down menu**: Various options for the transfer are available in this menu.
-These options are not commonly needed and are not used in the tuturials.
+These options are not commonly needed and are not used in the tutorials.
     - **(5) File Browser panel**: After a Collection has been selected in (1), a list of files and folders will appear here for the path shown in (2).
 You may navigate the Collection here like you would on your operating system.
     - **(6) Navigation panel**: The blue bar at the left hand side of the Globus Web App is the navigation panel.
 It will be referred to and used many times throughout these tutorials.